 Sporting Dog Training

-Schipperkes maintain their hunting instinct and may enjoy participating in barn hunt activities, but they aren't ideal for as a sporting dog for other forms of hunting.
+Schipperkes maintain their hunting instinct and may enjoy participating in barn hunt activities, but they aren’t ideal as a sporting dog for other forms of hunting.

 Are Schipperkes natural bobtails?